anchpop/wise_mans_haskell/book.md

 ## How To Test Our Code

 You may be familiar with the Stack command `stack build`.
 It's what we used to build our `textAdventure` project into an executable we could distribute to our friends and family.
-We could run this executable to test our project manually, but thats a bit repetitive.
-A more modern haskell-ey way is to *write our tests in code*, then have those run.
+We could run this executable to test our project manually, but that's a bit repetitive.
+A more modern Haskell-ey way is to *write our tests in code*, then have those run.
 The library we do that with is one called `hspec`, which we set up in the last chapter.

 To run our tests, we just run `stack build --test` (or just `stack test` for short).
 This will build our code and then run the tests. `stack build` can be pretty slow because GHC spends a lot of time optimizing, so you can use `stack build --fast --test` instead.
-But you shouldn't use `fast` to make a production build, since it trades fast builds for slow code.
+But you shouldn't use `fast` to make a production build since it trades fast builds for slow code.
 If you run this, you should see:

 ```haskell
 Test suite not yet implemented